Python Tkinter ToDo List

 About Tkinter ToDo List in Python Tkinter

-In this section, we will discuss the features that we are going to add into our to-do application.
+In this section, we will discuss the features that we are going to add to our to-do application.

 1. Listbox: We will be using Python Tkinter Listbox to show multiple tasks stacked one after another.
-And tasks can be selected when clicked on it.
+And tasks can be selected when clicked on.

 2. Scrollbars: Scrollbars will help us to stack plenty of data without worrying about the space on the window.
 The Tasks can be accessed by scrolling the Listbox.

-4. Buttons: We will add two button widgets on the window.
-One is to add more tasks in Listbox and the other is to delete tasks from Listbox.
+4. Buttons: We will add two button widgets to the window.
+One is to add more tasks to the Listbox, and the other is to delete tasks from the Listbox.

 6. Messagebox: The Python Tkinter message box is used to display an error message when the user clicks on the add button with an empty entry box.

-Code explanation for ToDo list in Python Tkinter
+Code explanation for the To-Do list in Python Tkinter

-Before we start using Tkinter, we need to call Tkinter for use. so we import the module.
+Before we start using Tkinter, we need to call Tkinter for use, so we import the module.
 Here * means everything.
-So we are importing everything from Tkinter then in the second line we have imported message box from Tkinter
+So we are importing everything from Tkinter, then in the second line we have imported the message box from Tkinter

 from tkinter import *